Skip to content

 Subrouter

-Both can inherits another instance as a router, but Elysia treat every instances as a component which can be used as a subrouter.
+Both can inherit another instance as a router, but Elysia treats every instance as a component which can be used as a subrouter.

 ts